-Here are 5 things in your garden to watch out for that could harm your pet:
+Here are 5 things in your garden to watch out for that can harm your pet:

 1. Snail Bait

 This is a fairly common cause of poisoning in pets, often found in a pellet form bearing a resemblance to dog food.
 As little as 1 teaspoon is potentially fatal to small dogs and cats.
 Snail Bait contains the drug metaldehyde which is toxic if consumed by your pet.
 Tremors are usually the first sign, but other symptoms can include vomiting and seizures.

 These can be harmful to pets, especially if ingested directly.
 Typically, warnings suggest keeping your pets off the grass for at least 72 hours after using a fertilizer, and remember to keep any bags well out of reach.
 Switch chemical fertilizers for a pet friendly option like compost, seaweed extract, fish emulsion or manure.

 Fruit pits and seeds can pose a danger to your fur-baby for a number of reasons.
 If consumed they pose a risk of blockages, obstructions, and even poisoning (e.g. cyanide).
 They can also potentially harm your pet’s teeth!

 4. Insecticides and pesticides